Friday, September 30, 2011

 The current PCs are...

-Donnell - Expert Smurf, whose Trait is Smurfiness.
 Donnell is my most 'serious' player normally.
-I would have almost bet money he wasn't going to show for anything as gonzo and silly as Smurfs RPG.
+I would have almost bet money he wasn't going to show for anything as gonzo and silly as a Smurfs RPG.
 When he walked in the Strat I was stunned and pleasantly so.
 I was even more impressed by his character.
-Expert Smurf is an Expert on Smurfs, smurfy things and all things smurfy.
-He is completely and utterly clueless about anything that isn't smurf related.
+Expert Smurf is an Expert on Smurfs, smurfy things, and all things smurfy.
+He is completely and utterly clueless about anything that isn't Smurf related.
 His player used the word 'smurf' in in his dialog about twice to three times as much as anyone else.

-Mathew - Insano Smurf, whose Trait is Mad Science. *
+Mathew - Insano Smurf, whose Trait is Mad Science.*

-Pete - Detective Smurf, whose Trait is Curious.
+Pete - Detective Smurf,,whose Trait is Curious.

 Decked out in full Sherlock Holmes gear, Detective Smurf is the most curious Smurf in the village.
 He is not however the smartest.
-Not dumb at all, he still doesn't necessarily have the cleverness of Brainy or the knowledge of Papa, Expert or Insano and sometimes gathers clues but can't quite put them together into a total picture.
+Not dumb at all, he still doesn't necessarily have the cleverness of Brainy or the knowledge of Papa, Expert, or even Insano and sometimes gathers clues but can't quite put them together into a total picture.
 He's working on it however.
 His Detective Outfit gives him a Deduction Knack even if he doesn't normally have one without it.

-Lee - Snarky Smurf, whose Trait is Sarcasm.
+Lee - Snarky Smurf,,whose Trait is Sarcasm.

 AD